Vyral/tony-geraci-recruiting/_posts/2019-08-29-agents-dont-sell-yourselves-short.md

 {% include youtube.html %}

-It’s easy to feel like you’re at fault when clients have a meltdown, but today I’d like to remind you that you’re doing a great job.
+<p style="text-align: center;"><em>It’s easy to feel like you’re at fault when clients have a meltdown, but today I’d like to remind you that you’re doing a great job.</em></p>

 It’s easy to focus on the negatives, and this definitely holds true when we think about our own careers.
 This kind of self-doubt is especially common among real estate agents.